Science of Computing

 We participate in the Exa-Soft project of NumPEx, where we lead Task 1.1: “C++ complexity disambiguation for advanced optimizing and parallelizing code transformations”.

-We co-lead the CExA Moonshot project, dedicated to the development of a middleware for GPU computation.
+We co-lead the CExA Moonshot project, dedicated to the development of a middle-ware for GPU computation.

 We participate in the application work package of the French Hybrid HPC-Quantum Initiative project HQI.